sveinn-steinarsson/flot-downsample/README.md

 * Special thanks: [Borgar Þorsteinsson](https://github.com/borgar) and [DataMarket](http://datamarket.com/)

 This plugin for [Flot charts](http://www.flotcharts.org) downsamples data before rendering the chart.
-The purpose is to try to retaining the visual characteristics of the original line using considerably fewer data points.
+The purpose is to try retain the visual characteristics of the original line using considerably fewer data points.
 The algorithm used in this plugin is described in a Master's thesis (in progress) in Computer Science by Sveinn Steinarsson